Tricks and tips

 Amazon's 2022 Kindle was the first to use up to 75% of recycled plastic and up to 90% of recycled magnesium for its casing.
 A little later that year, Amazon also produced the Kindle Scribe with similar percentages, as the larger model of the e-reader consisted of 48% of recycled plastic and 100% of recycled aluminum.

-The Japanese-Canadian brand Kobo has gone one step further on the path of sustainability.
-The first device they released that was made from recycled materials was the Kobo Clara 2E - where the E stands for eco-origin.
-According to Kobo's publicly available data, the device's casing was constructed from 80% of recycled plastic, 10% of which was ocean-harvested plastic.
-It was the same with the Kobo Elipsa 2E models.
-This year's models of their e-reader are definitely winners in the field of sustainable approach - Kobo Libra Colour, Clara Color and Clara BW not only rely on the use of recycled plastic for the most part, the 100%'s packaging is also recycled.
-As an interesting point, we should add that for the pictures and text on the packaging, they used soybean paint, which is biodegradable.
+Japanese-Canadian brand Kobo has taken sustainability a step further.
+The first device they released made from recycled materials was the Kobo Clara 2E – the E standing for eco-friendly.
+According to publicly available data from Kobo, the device’s body was made from 80% of recycled plastic, 10% of which was ocean-sourced plastic.
+The same was true for the models Kobo Ellipsa 2E.
+This year's models of their e-reader are definitely winners in the field of sustainable approach - Kobo Libra Color, Clara Color and Clara BW not only largely rely on the use of recycled plastic, the 100% packaging is also recycled.
+As an interesting point, we should add that for the pictures and text on the packaging, they used soy paint, which is biodegradable.

 Like other electronic devices, e-readers have a limited lifespan - on average you'll use a Kindle or Kobo for 6-8 years, but in some cases you can exceed 10 years of use.
 Kobo is working hard to extend the life of its devices, with the 2024 models possibly becoming the most repairable e-readers available today.

-To date, there has not been much research on which reading habits are more sustainable.
-There are a handful of studies and a 2021 article published in the “Journal of Library & Information Science Research” that tried to compare the information to see if e-reading is more sustainable – the results were inconclusive.
-So, for the more environmentally conscious reader, which option to choose?
+To date, there hasn't been much research on which reading habits are more sustainable.
+There are a handful of studies and a 2021 paper published in the Journal of Library & Information Science Research that attempted to compare information to see if e-reading is more sustainable — the results were inconclusive.
+So, for the more environmentally conscious reader, which option should you choose?

 Choosing one of the latest Kobo readers can be a good place to start, and despite some of the non-renewable materials used to make it, a 2009 report suggests that using the e-reader might be a greener option.
 At the time, it was estimated that over the lifetime of a single Kindle DX, the most popular e-reader at the time, around 168 kilograms of carbon dioxide were produced.